 This myth can make it harder for addicts to seek treatment and resume a normal life.
-While it’s true that addiction is a chronic disease like diabetes, asthma or hypertension that cannot be cured, it can be effectively managed.
-Asking for help is the first step to recovering from a condition that is highly treatable.
+It’s true that addiction is a chronic disease like diabetes, asthma or hypertension, and it cannot be cured.
+However, it can be effectively managed.
+Asking for help is the first step to recovering from a condition that is treatable.
 Anyone can become addicted to drugs and anyone can recover.

 “You have to use drugs for a long time before you can become addicted.”

 Addiction can sneak up on you.
-Though it’s unlikely that you’ll develop a full-blown addiction to a drug upon first use, an individual’s initial experience can be the start of a compulsive cycle.
+Though you probably won’t develop a full-blown addiction to a drug the first time you use, it might be the start of a compulsive cycle.
 Many heroin addicts report getting hooked on their first use.